Shin Megami Tensei If...: Reception and legacy

-Famicom Tsūshin gave the Super Famicom version a score of 29 out of 40.
-Famitsu Weeklys review of the PlayStation port gave it a score of 28 out of 40.
-The reviewers, while enjoying the music and story, found the graphics dated and felt that players new to the series would find playing through the game difficult.
+The reviewers in Famitsu Weekly complimented the PlayStation's port's music and story and found the graphics dated and felt that players new to the series would find playing through the game difficult.
 According to Hashino, the game's high school setting was popular with fans of the series.
 Kurt Kalata and Christopher J. Snelgrove at Hardcore Gaming 101 thought the game was fun, but noted that it lacked the "philosophical and religious quandaries" present in the first two Shin Megami Tensei titles.
 They also noted that it was shorter than the previous two games, but that the different dungeons and endings the game offers depending on who the player chooses as their partner resulted in a high replayability factor.
 They found the Guardian system interesting, but considered it a strange decision to force the player to die on purpose to get a new Guardian.
 RPGFan's Kyle Miller thought that the game's music was worse than that in previous Shin Megami Tensei games, but still enjoyable.

 A manga based on the game written and illustrated by Kazuaki Yanagisawa, Shin Megami Tensei If…: Demon Envoy of the School (真・女神転生if… 学園の悪魔使い, Shin Megami Tensei ifu… Gakuen no Akuma Tsukai), was published in 1995.
-It was released in France in 2006 as Shin Megami Tensei If....
+It was released in France in 2006 as Shin Megami Tensei If….
 A second manga also written and illustrated by Yanagisawa, Shin Megami Tensei Kahn, was released in 2008.
 This manga was also licensed for release in English.
 A light novel adaptation of the game, titled Shin Megami Tensei If…: Djinn of Demon Realm (真・女神転生if…　魔界のジン, Shin Megami Tensei ifu: Makai no Jin) and written by Yoru Yoshimura and Eiji Kaneda, was published in 2002.

 The game's setting proved popular enough for Atlus to create a game focused around it titled Megami Ibunroku Persona, the first game in the Persona series.
 The Guardian system also provided inspiration for the series' titular gameplay mechanic.
 Karukozaka High School was later featured as the setting for an optional story quest in the PlayStation Portable remake of Persona 2: Innocent Sin.
 Its popularity and modern-day setting also influenced the development of Shin Megami Tensei: Devil Summoner, the first game in the Devil Summoner series.
-Accessories and outfits from Shin Megami Tensei If... have also been featured in the massively multiplayer online role-playing game Shin Megami Tensei: Imagine, and as downloadable content for the game Persona 5 along with Shin Megami Tensei If... music.
+Accessories and outfits from Shin Megami Tensei If… have also been featured in the massively multiplayer online role-playing game Shin Megami Tensei: Imagine, and as downloadable content for the game Persona 5 along with Shin Megami Tensei If… music.